BurnerT

 Manual override module in manual operation

-Legend: X = don't care
+Legend: X = any

 Aggregate fault xAlarm

-The aggregate fault xAlarm is active ( = TRUE ) if the fault message of the heat generator xAlarmIn is active ( = TRUE ).
-In all other situations the aggregate fault xAlarm is not active ( = FALSE ).
+The aggregate fault xAlarm is active (= TRUE) if the fault signal of the heat generator xAlarmIn is active (= TRUE).
+In all other situations the aggregate fault xAlarm not active (= FALSE).

-Collective automatic mode message xAuto
+Collective automatic-mode message xAuto

 • Input eAOO = HVACTYPES.eManBin.Auto